dotnet/docs-maui/docs/user-interface/layouts/verticalstacklayout.md

 </ContentPage>
 ```

-In this example, alignment preferences are set on the `Label` objects to control their position within the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
-The `Start`, `Center`, `End`, and `Fill` fields are used to define the alignment of the `Label` objects within the parent <xref:Microsoft.Maui.Controls.VerticalStackLayout>:
+In this example, alignment preferences are set on the <xref:Microsoft.Maui.Controls.Label> objects to control their position within the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
+The `Start`, `Center`, `End`, and `Fill` fields are used to define the alignment of the <xref:Microsoft.Maui.Controls.Label> objects within the parent <xref:Microsoft.Maui.Controls.VerticalStackLayout>:

 :::image type="content" source="media/verticalstacklayout/alignment.png" alt-text="VerticalStackLayout displaying aligned child views screenshot.":::

 A <xref:Microsoft.Maui.Controls.VerticalStackLayout> only respects the alignment preferences on child views that are in the opposite direction to the orientation of the layout.
-Therefore, the `Label` child views within the <xref:Microsoft.Maui.Controls.VerticalStackLayout> set their `HorizontalOptions` properties to one of the alignment fields:
+Therefore, the <xref:Microsoft.Maui.Controls.Label> child views within the <xref:Microsoft.Maui.Controls.VerticalStackLayout> set their `HorizontalOptions` properties to one of the alignment fields:

-- `Start`, which positions the `Label` on the left-hand side of the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
+- `Start`, which positions the <xref:Microsoft.Maui.Controls.Label> on the left-hand side of the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
-- `Center`, which centers the `Label` in the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
+- `Center`, which centers the <xref:Microsoft.Maui.Controls.Label> in the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
-- `End`, which positions the `Label` on the right-hand side of the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
+- `End`, which positions the <xref:Microsoft.Maui.Controls.Label> on the right-hand side of the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
-- `Fill`, which ensures that the `Label` fills the width of the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
+- `Fill`, which ensures that the <xref:Microsoft.Maui.Controls.Label> fills the width of the <xref:Microsoft.Maui.Controls.VerticalStackLayout>.

 <!--
 For more information about alignment, see [Layout Options in .NET MAUI](layout-options.md).